 Campus(es) or centre(s) where module will be delivered

-Canterbury
+Canterbury & Medway

 Internationalisation

 Mathematics and statistics are subjects that transcend international boundaries.
 Students are equipped with the transferable skills required for developing and implementing theories and analysing data.
 Discussion and assessment using a variety of mathematical techniques will help students to explore and understand the subject in a UK Higher Education environment whilst reflecting on its conduct in their home countries and that of their peers